-We will be digging the Silchester bath house this summer between 25th June and 21st July.
+We will be digging the Silchester bath house this summer between 17th June 2019 and 13th July.
 The site will be open everyday (excluding Fridays) to visitors between the hours of 10am and 5pm and our team will be happy to give you a tour.
 The bath house is located within the walls of the town, towards the south east near the church and is accessible from the main drove-way.
 For visitors coming by car we recommend following the instructions below to find the public car park and walking from there.
-Our open day will take place on the 14th of July and will likely be very busy.
+An open day will take place on the during the season (date TBC) and will likely be very busy.
 Please check our Facebook and Twitter feeds nearer the time for more details

 Year round access

 The complete circuit of the Roman Town Walls and the amphitheatre of the Roman Town are open to visitors all year round.
 It is a mile and half walk along the Roman walls and the North Gates and South gates into the Roman Town are well worth a visit.
 The amphitheatre is located just outside the Roman Town, to the north-east.
 Although the seating does not survive, the atmosphere does!